luismaia/rails4-bootstrap-devise-cancan-omniauth/README.md

 ## About this app
 This Rails 4.0 app uses Devise, CanCan, Rolify, OmniAuth and Bootstrap 3.

 This app base can be found at [https://github.com/pratik60/rails4-bootstrap-devise-cancan-omniauth](https://github.com/pratik60/rails4-bootstrap-devise-cancan-omniauth).
+The integration with bootstrap 3 was based on project [http://rvg.me/2013/11/adding-a-bootstrap-3-layout-to-a-rails-4-project/](http://rvg.me/2013/11/adding-a-bootstrap-3-layout-to-a-rails-4-project/).

 The most important changes in this fork are:

-*   Added Rolify (user management model has to use a RDBMS (i.e. Mysql)).
+*   Added Rolify gem and the Role model (user management model has to use a RDBMS (i.e. MySQL), however for the remain model, developers can choose to use a Non-Relational DB (i.e. mongoDB));
-*   Added more OmniAuth providers
+*   Added more OmniAuth providers;
-*   "Complete your user information" form, if the OmniAuth (callback) doesn't have all the app "mandatory" user fields
+*   "Complete your user information" form, if the OmniAuth (callback) doesn't have all the app "mandatory" user fields;
-*   Added Bootstrap 3
+*   Added Bootstrap 3;
-*   Added high_voltage for static pages
+*   Added high_voltage for static pages.
-For the remain model, developers can choose to use Non-Relational DB's (i.e. mongo).

 ## How to use
 1) Update App configurations on the following files: